 Some dogs begin to grow up and just don’t “get it”, particularly when it comes to being appropriate around other dogs.
-Reasons for this can include lack of early socialisation experiences, significant negative incidents with other inappropriate dogs, lack of willingness to look to the human for direction or perhaps just lack of consistent training.
+Reasons for this can include lack of early socialisation experiences, significant negative incidents with other inappropriate dogs, lack of experience in looking to the human for direction or perhaps just lack of consistent training.
 The result is usually a dog who lunges, barks and growls at other dogs.
 Before you know it, you’ve joined the “Midnight Walkers’ Club”!

 This course is for dogs that are reactive on the leash, often to the point where you won’t or can’t walk them.
 The class is not suitable for dogs who have seriously injured or killed another animal.
 Dogs that have reached that level of aggression need to be seen in a private consultation.

 During this course your growly dog will learn to: